New Zealand cuisine: Māori cuisine

-When the Māori arrived in New Zealand from tropical Polynesia, they brought a number of food plants, including kūmara, taro, purple yam, hue and tī-pore, most of which grew well only in the north of the North Island.
+When the Māori arrived in New Zealand from tropical Polynesia, they brought a number of food plants, including kūmara, taro, uwhi (ube, purple yam), hue and tī-pore, most of which grew well only in the north of the North Island.
 Kūmara could be grown as far south as the northern South Island, and became a staple food as it could be stored over the winter.
 Native New Zealand plants such as fernroot became a more important part of the diet, along with insects such as the huhu grub.
 Earthworms, called noke, are a part of the traditional Māori diet as well.
 Problems with horticulture were made up for by an abundance of bird and marine life.
 The large, flightless moa was soon hunted to extinction for food and tools as well.
 Rāhui, or resource restrictions, included forbidding the hunting of certain species in particular places or at certain times of year to allow populations to be maintained.
 Seafood consumed included kōura or freshwater crayfish, pāua or abalone, and tio or bluff oysters.
 The discovery of Typha orientalis led to the creation of a gritty unleavened bread made laboriously from its dried pollen called pungapunga.